 –The implications of these practices are considerable.
 We keep hearing that global problems must have global solutions.
 If true, those solutions will never be highly reliable at that scale.
 There is, for example, no global water infrastructure nor a cadre of its real-time managers in the foreseeable future.

 All of which explains why the shift away from global climate change models to regional ones is so significant.
-Why?
-Because it is far more plausible to imagine water and energy control rooms coordinating at the regional level than globally, when it comes to collaborating on shared narratives or overlapping discourses.
+(We’ve embarked on doing so in California.)
+It is far more plausible to imagine water and energy control rooms coordinating at the regional level than globally, when it comes to collaborating on shared narratives or overlapping discourses.

 –Where the latter point holds—our models must become more granular with respect to time and scale for the systems—then we have a way of recasting the debate in ecosystem management and restoration between two ideal types, the carvers and the molders.
 In so doing, we identify another source of future environmental narratives–and one more fitting with contingency and radical uncertainty.